 And in some situations, a written statement may not be enough to back up your assertions.
-You may need supporting documentation to boost the odds of the credit card issuer ruling in your favor.
+You may need supporting documentation to boost the odds of the creditor ruling in your favor.
 But it’s not required to get the investigation going.

 When you’re ready to submit a dispute, you’ll need the following:

-- A written letter that includes your name, address, account number, detailed explanation of the error, and the amount.
+- A written letter that includes your name, address, account number, detailed explanation of the billing error, and the amount.
 Also, include a note about any supporting documentation (if applicable).

 - A copy of the billing statement with the contents in question highlighted.

 - Copies of any supporting documentation.

 If you need help drafting up a letter to dispute billing errors, the Federal Trade Commission has a handy template here.

 Once you’re all set, drop off your package at the post office.
 Be sure to mail it with a return receipt so it’ll be hand-delivered and you can confirm its arrival.

 3. Disputes must be initiated within 60 days.

-Did you notice an error several months after the fact?
+Did you notice a billing error several months after the fact?
 The protections of the Fair Credit Billing Act may not apply to you.
 You have a 60-day window, starting from the date the bill was mailed, to submit a dispute.
 But what happens if you miss the cutoff?
 Your creditor may still review your claim, but they’re not legally obligated to do so.

 So, should you file a grievance after the fact?
 It doesn’t hurt to try.
 And if you have strong evidence to back up your claim, you increase the chances of a positive resolution.